Tech-Talk-LA/TechTalk/README.md

 ## Set up

+Make your own postgres instance on ElephantSQL add a .env file to the root of the project, and add

+PG_URI=yourElephantStringThatStartsWithpostgres://
-After making your own postgres instance, run the techTalk_postgres_create.sql by using `psql -d -f techTalk_postgres_create.sql` in the terminal
+run the techTalk_postgres_create.sql
+by using `psql -d -f techTalk_postgres_create.sql` in the terminal

 Run the server `npm run server`